 @posin the correct binary log file

 In the event that there is currently no replication traffic, you can get this information by running

 SHOW MASTER STATUSon the master and using the value in the

 Positioncolumn for the file whose name has the suffix with the greatest value for all files shown in the

 Filecolumn.
 However, in this case, you must determine this and supply it in the next step manually or by parsing the output with a script.

 Now that the slave “knows” from what point in which binary log file to start reading data from the master, you can cause the slave to begin replicating with this standard MySQL statement:

 To perform a backup and restore on a second replication channel, it is necessary only to repeat these steps, substituting the host names and IDs of the secondary master and slave for those of the primary master and slave replication servers where appropriate, and running the preceding statements on them.

-For additional information on performing Cluster backups and restoring Cluster from backups, see Section 18.5.3, “Online Backup of MySQL Cluster”.
+For additional information on performing Cluster backups and restoring Cluster from backups, see Section 18.5.3, “Online Backup of NDB Cluster”.